-This course introduces the student to the concepts of physical therapy research.
+(15 contact hours) The first of four research courses, this course introduces the student to the concepts of physical therapy research.
 A survey of the major physical therapy research methods is conducted.
 The course prepares the student to critically review and utilize professional literature.
 PT 502 Professional Relationships (2)

-This course introduces the role of the physical therapist as a professional health educator.
-Emphasis is placed on the relationships between patient and therapist, therapist and other health care professionals, and group interactions.
-Interviewing skills are discussed.

-PT 503 Bioethics (2)
+- This course introduces the role of the physical therapist as a professional health educator.
+Emphasis is placed on the relationships between patient and - therapist, therapist and other health care professionals, and group interactions.
+Interviewing skills are discussed. - PT 503 Bioethics (2)

-The course examines the major ethical issues affecting the physical therapist and the health care profession.
-Through class and small-group discussions, the student examines his/her own moral values.
+- The course examines the major ethical issues affecting the physical therapist and the health care - profession.
+Through class and small-group discussions, - the student examines his/her own moral values.